statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 In this case, `(s, s')`is called _support_ for the state `s'`.
 This means that both participants have indicated their willingness to conclude the channel and distribute the assets according to `s'.outcome`.

-A smart contract called the _adjudicator_ is used to manage the assets, fairly dividing the assets at the conclusion of the state channel.
+While opening a state channel, the participants deposit assets into a smart contract called the _adjudicator_.
-A channel can conclude in two ways:
+The assets are frozen until the channel is concluded, which can occur in one of two ways:

-1. Both participants mutually agree on a final state, and call the `conclude` method on the adjudicator
+1. Both participants mutually agree on a final state, and call the `conclude` method on the adjudicator.
+   The adjudicator immediately marks the channel as closed, recording the outcome of the final state.
 2. One participant launches a challenge by calling `forceMove` on the adjudicator.
    The adjudicator starts a timer of a predetermined duration.
    The timer runs out before any valid response to the challenge is recorded.

+Case 1 is very straightforward.
+If Alice signs a final state, she knows that Bob can close the channel at any time by signing the same state.
+The only rational move from here is to not sign any other state, and conclude the channel on-chain.\* Therefore, we assume that Alice never signs a final state.

 In case 2, while the timer is running, any participant may attempt to clear the challenge.